 About

-I am a Ph.D. candidate with the Department of Economics at the University of Arizona specializing in natural resource and environmental economics, economic history, and law and economics.
+I received my from the University of Arizona in 2022 and my BA from Washington University in St. Louis, majoring in economics and environmental studies.
 I am well-versed in using big data, high-performance computing, GIS software and statistical packages.

 I originally became interested in social policy issues after studying and working in Australia.
 There, I focused on the impacts of Queensland's "Stolen Wages" policies on Indigenous well being and economic outcomes.